sdondley/ClimateChangeChat/raku/Cool-Raku.md

 Now let's look inside the parentheses in our line of code in the subroutine, the code that generates the Sequence.
 We can see our value `$x` in there representing every positive integer possible, both primary and non-primary numbers.
 But, we don't want all numbers, we only want a list of all the primary numbers.
 So what we do is run the `grep` method on our infinite list of numbers by placing a `.` after `$x`, followed by a method called `grep`. `grep` is named after the command `grep` found on computers since the 70s to find text inside of lots of computer files on your storage device.
 You can think of `grep` as a filter that creates a list of stuff.
 It puts the stuff you want on a list and keeps the stuff you don't want off of it.
 As you might guess, it's the `grep` method that generates our Sequence of prime numbers for us.

-Now all that's left to do is tell grep what numbers we are interested in.
+Now all that's left to do is to tell grep what numbers we want on our list.
 We do that by passing an argument to `grep`, expressed as `*.is-prime`.
 Notice the colon immediately after `grep`.
 That indicates that what follows is the argument we will be passing to the `grep` method.